QingL2000/MLES/README.md

 method.run()
 ```

-In just about **an hour** of automated discovery, MELS can provide you with a near-perfect control policy for Car Racing!
+In just about **an hour** of automated discovery, MLES can provide you with a near-perfect control policy for Car Racing!

 <p align="center">
 <img src="./figs/performance on test.png" alt="Car Racing Performance" style="width:90%;" />